 Contribution of T.H.
 Morgan to the discipline of genetics:

-Chromosomal Theory of Inheritance: Morgan along with his co-workers presented robust evidence of genes on chromosomes rather than the chromosomal theory of inheritance.
+Chromosomal Theory of Inheritance: Morgan, along with his co-worker, presented better evidence of genes on chromosomes rather than the chromosomal theory of inheritance.

-Sex-Linked Inheritance: Morgan showed sex-linked inheritance by studying Drosophila melanogaster and exhibiting that there are certain characteristics which are linked with sex chromosomes.
+Sex-Linked Inheritance: Morgan showed sex-linked inheritance by studying Drosophila melanogaster and exhibiting that there are certain characteristics that are linked with sex chromosomes.

 Linkage and Recombination: Morgan described the phenomenon of linkage (genes on the same chromosome are inherited together) and recombination (crossing over produces new combinations of alleles).